LM-SAL/irispy-lmsal/docs/guide.rst

 The same can be done with the data using `astropy.io.fits.getdata`.

-As the number of spectral windows in a raster file may vary from an observation to another, a good option to access to the last 2 extensions of the IRIS Level 2 file, is to use a negative index:
+As the number of spectral windows in a raster file may vary from an observation to another, a good option to access to the last 2 extensions of the level 2 file, is to use a negative index:

 .. code-block:: python